 Q: How far can we expect to drive in one day?

 A: As far as you want.
 No, seriously.
-My biggest do-over with our latest trip is going too far in one day.
+My biggest do-over with our 2016 trip would be going fewer miles in one day.
 Partly due to our schedule, and partly due to inexperience, I figured we could blast a 12-hour day on the highways of America with no one knowing the difference.
 Wrong.
-If I had it to do over again, I’d be a bit more flexible with our itinerary.
-And less ambitious on the mileage part.
+If I had it to do over again, I’d be a bit more flexible with our itinerary, and less ambitious on the mileage part.

 A rule of thumb for reaching common Alaska destinations (from Anchorage) between May and early September: